 Generally, the Arteon is a terrifically smooth-riding car, even when huge 20-inch alloy wheels are fitted.
 Volkswagen has paid specific attention to the Arteon’s suspension settings and it certainly seems to have worked.
 The VW excels as a long-haul express cruiser, without completely lacking driver appeal when the road gets challenging.

 In our experience, the Arteon’s brakes can feel a little grabby, meaning you’ll find it harder to control the brakes finely if you’re used to less aggressive systems.
 We also found that while the DSG dual-clutch automatic gearbox makes for smooth and seamless changes on the move, the system can cut in aggressively when manoeuvring at low speed and sometimes hesitates when you try and pull away while already rolling.

 Volkswagen Arteon diesel engines

 The Arteon really excels as a cruiser, which means the 148bhp turbocharged 2.0-litre diesel suits the car very well.
-Its 0-62mph time of 9.4 seconds is slower than that of the entry-level petrol engine but it has more pulling power for overtaking and ticks over effortlessly at motorway speeds.
-With 187bhp the 0-62mph time drops to 8.3 seconds, or 7.8 seconds with an automatic gearbox and four-wheel drive fitted.
+Its 0-62mph time of 9.5 seconds is slower than that of the entry-level petrol engine but it has more pulling power for overtaking and ticks over effortlessly at motorway speeds.
+With 197bhp the 0-62mph time drops to just under eight seconds, or half a second quicker with an automatic gearbox and four-wheel drive fitted.

 4MOTION lends a real sensation that the car is being pushed, as well as pulled, out of corners, and boosts driver confidence more than the slightly lifeless steering can manage on its own.